 extended through April 28 extended through September 29 now being extended one final time to December 29, 2019

 - An immersive arts experience featuring more than 30 Colorado-based artists and creatives

-- Due to popular demand, extended to September 29!
+- Due to popular demand, extended yet again to December 29!
 Since opening on January 11, more visitors have come to MOA's indoor gallery than in all of 2018

 - A time slot reservation ticket is required to enter.
 Tickets are still available for purchase online.
 Weekends sell out quickly, so don't delay in getting your tickets!